 The Second-Vice Chair shall: (a) assume the duties of the Chair in the absence of both the Chair and the First Vice-Chair; (b) represent the Executive Faculty to other members of the University Community in the absence of the Chair; (c) chair key committees as appropriate; and (d) perform any other duties requested by the Executive Faculty or the Chair.

 The officers shall be responsible for publicizing and recording meetings of the Executive Faculty in accordance with Section V of this Constitution.

 B. Election Procedure

-The election shall ordinarily take place at the first meeting of the Executive Faculty in April of every second year.
-Only members of the Executive Faculty are eligible to serve as officers.
+The election shall ordinarily take place at the April meeting of the Executive Faculty of every second year.
+Only members of the Executive Faculty are eligible to be nominated and to serve as officers.
 The vote shall be by secret ballot.
 Officers shall be elected by a majority vote of all members present and voting.

 C. Term of Office

 The officers shall serve a term of two years beginning on July 1 following the elections.
 Should new officers not be elected before July 1, the existing officers will serve until successors are elected.
 An officer may be reelected to the same office but may not serve more than two full terms in succession.
 An officer who has already served two consecutive terms in the same office may only hold that office again after a full term has passed.